 11. Hollywood Sign

-The sign was originally created in 1923 as an advertisement for local real estate development, but it soon became a worldwide symbol of the entertainment industry.
+The sign was initially created in 1923 to advertise local real estate development, but it soon became a worldwide symbol of the entertainment industry.
 In 1978, the sign was listed on the National Register of Historic Places.

 12. Cesar E. Chavez National Monument

-Cesar Chavez National Monument is a 116-acre site that was the former headquarters of the United Farm Workers and home to Cesar Chavez from the early 1970s until his death in 1993.
+Cesar Chavez National Monument is a 116-acre site that was the former headquarters of the United Farm Workers and home to Cesar Chavez from the early 1970s until he died in 1993.

-The property includes Chavez’s gravesite, as well as gardens that are home to his wife’s gravesite.
+The property includes Chavez’s gravesite and gardens home to his wife’s gravesite.
 The site served as a tuberculosis sanitarium in the early 1900s before being acquired by the UFW in the early 1970s.

 Cesar Chavez was an American labor leader and civil rights activist who, with Dolores Huerta, co-founded the National Farm Workers Association (later the United Farm Workers).
 He spent his entire life fighting for the rights of farmworkers.

-The site offers a number of ranger-led programs, as well as self-guided tours.
-Visitors can also explore the gardens, which are home to a number of sculptures and art installations.
+The site offers several ranger-led programs, as well as self-guided tours.
+Visitors can also explore the gardens, home to several sculptures and art installations at this national monument.